Frequently Asked Questions

 Will my child need to be tested?

 Yes.
 Incoming students will be tested before beginning classes.
-Students are tested in Grammar, Writing, Spelling, Reading and Math.
+Students are tested in Grammar, Writing, Spelling, Reading, and Math.
+Kindergarten students are given a readiness test.

 Do you offer tuition assistance or scholarships?

-We offer tuition assistance to families.
+We offer financial assistance to families.
 We want to make CCA financially accessible to as many families as we can.
+Families that are interested should apply for an Opportunity Scholarship.
 CCA also has donation-funded, merit-based scholarships that may be available.

 There is no greater gift a parent can give a child than that of a quality education.
 By selecting Classical Christian Academy, you are choosing an exceptional education that will provide a strong moral and spiritual foundation and intellectual skill to help your student become a strong Christian leader.